 Learning possible reasons why other infertility procedures like IUI and multiple attempts at IVF have failed.

-7. As part of the treatment for repeated pregnancy loss (RPL).
-Seventy to 80% of first trimester loss or miscarriage is due to a chromosome abnormality.
-By doing chromosome testing, a woman could significantly reduce the risk of RPL, given all other causes have been eliminated.
+As part of the treatment for repeated pregnancy loss (RPL).
+70-80% of first-trimester loss or miscarriage is due to a chromosome abnormality.
+A woman could significantly reduce the risk of RPL by doing chromosome testing, given all other causes have been eliminated.

 By knowing if your embryos are chromosomally normal, you eliminate transferring embryos that will not implant, miscarry, or worse, result in an abnormal baby.
 This eliminates "hoping it will be successful," the progesterone in oil shots, the "long" wait for the pregnancy test, and most importantly, the disappointment when it is negative, and the ensuing emotions of an unsuccessful IVF cycle (not to mention the cost of possible multiple embryo transfers).

 Eliminating the need for and associated risks of amniocentesis or CVS — reported complications occur in 1:300-500 patients that could result in pregnancy loss, not to mention the very difficult decision to terminate a pregnancy if the amniocentesis/CVS is positive.

 By doing chromosome studies, the embryos are biopsied on day 5 at the blastocyst stage, cryopreserved by vitrification, and subsequently transferred in prepared cycle — FET.
 Our experience shows that pregnancy rates are lower when embryos are transferred in a fresh cycle that has been physiologically overstimulated (to get multiple eggs).
 In other words, based on ACFS experience, a frozen transfer (FET) is more successful than a fresh transfer.